 Starting in 2019, the California Commission on Teacher Credentialing (CTC) requires that all administrative credential candidates obtain a passing score on the California Administrator Performance Assessment (CalAPA) in addition to successfully completing coursework in order to be recommended for the Preliminary Administrative Services Credential (PASC).
 Candidates who are unable to complete the CalAPA requirement due to COVID-related school closures have the option to satisfy this requirement during induction.

 For more information about the Cal APA, please visit the CTC Performance Assessment Website.

 Applicants must demonstrate substantial experience as a teacher, teacher leader, and be committed to vulnerable and historically underserved student populations.
 While urban experience is not a formal requirement, the application process looks for evidence of commitment to improving urban schools.

 Type of Program (M.A./Ph.D.)

-Students completing the program receive a Master’s degree in Education and a recommendation toward an Administrative Services Credential - Preliminary (Tier I) from the California Commission on Teacher Credentialing (CCTC).
-The Administrative Services Credential (ASC) authorizes service as a superintendent, associate superintendent, deputy superintendent, principal, assistant principal, dean, supervisor, consultant, coordinator, or in an equivalent or intermediate-level administrative position.
+Students completing the program receive a Master’s degree in Educational Administration and a recommendation toward an Administrative Services Credential - Preliminary (Tier I) from the California Commission on Teacher Credentialing (CCTC).
+The Preliminary Administrative Services Credential (PASC) authorizes service as a superintendent, associate superintendent, deputy superintendent, principal, assistant principal, dean, supervisor, consultant, coordinator, or in an equivalent or intermediate-level administrative position.